-If complainants are not satisfied with the school's response, or wish to pursue the complaint further, the normal procedures will apply.
+If complainants are not satisfied with the school's response, or wish to pursue the complaint further, the process outlined in this policy should be strictly adhered to.

 Resolving complaints

 At each stage in the procedure, Holywell wants to resolve the complaint.
 If appropriate, we will acknowledge that the complaint is upheld in whole or in part.
 In addition, we may offer one or more of the following: